bradfordcondon/website-deprecated/cv.md

 #### Teaching and leadership

-##### KBRIN Next Generation Sequencing and Data Analysis Workshop 2017
+##### KBRIN Next Generation Sequencing and Data Analysis Workshop, *University of Kentucky* 2017

-Web coordinator and instructor
+Instructor and web developer.
+Implemented and maintained the (Drupal-based workshop website)[https://ngs.csr.uky.edu/] and REDCap registration system.

 ##### UK-BLAST: *University of Kentucky* 2016